LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5

 \subsection{Single Task Results}

-To assess the learning ability of prompt tuning, we first compare single task few-shot results for T5 fine-tuning (T5-FT), T5 prompt tuning (T5-PT) and fine-tuned BERT-Large on NER and classification in \Cref{single-ner-class}, while \Cref{SumSingleRes} shows the comparison between T5-FT and T5-PT on summarization.
-We can see that the performance of T5-PT is quite good compared with BERT-Large and T5-FT.
+To assess the learning ability of prompt tuning, we first compare single task few-shot results for T5 fine-tuning (T5-FT), T5 prompt tuning (T5-PT) and BERT-Large fine-tuning on NER and classification in \Cref{single-ner-class}, while \Cref{SumSingleRes} shows the comparison between T5-FT and T5-PT on summarization.
+We also report the state-of-the-art (SoTA) results for the original full-shot training for each task.

-{T5-FT overfits on {several few-shot tasks (CoNLL03, OntoNotes and Yahoo) and achieves poor results}.
+We can see that the performance of T5-PT is quite good compared with BERT-Large and T5-FT. {T5-FT overfits on {several few-shot tasks (CoNLL03, OntoNotes and Yahoo) and achieves poor results}.
 PT significantly improves these results as it requires to tune only the prompt embeddings.
 In particular, T5-PT achieves better results than fine-tuned BERT-Large in all cases except OntoNotes NER.
 Similarly, on summarization, T5-PT achieves better performance than T5-FT in all measures across the datasets except ROUGE-1 on WikiHow.
 These results suggest that PT has the potential for LFLL if we can solve the catastrophic forgetting problem well.}